AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 The full set of subelements is visible in the "Snapshot Table" which shows the subelements defined in this profile (shown in the "Differential Table") and the subelements inherited from a base profile.

-*Must Support elements of primitive type*
+*Must support elements of primitive type*

 - A sending system **SHALL** be capable of providing a meaningful, valid, value in the element
 - A receiving system **SHALL** be capable of meaningfully processing the value in the element
 - A persisting system **SHALL** be capable of persisting the value in the element

-*Must Support elements of complex type*
+*Must support elements of complex type*

 - A sending system **SHALL** be capable of providing a meaningful, valid, value in the element
 - A receiving system **SHALL** be capable of meaningfully processing the value in all parts of the complex type (since the receiver cannot anticipate which subelements might be populated)